Statistically consistent and computationally efficient inference of ancestral DNA sequences in the TKF91 model under dense taxon sampling: Key ideas in the construction of the root estimator

 \section{Key ideas in the construction of the root estimator}

-In the more general context of continuous-time countable-space Markov chains on bounded-height nested trees~\cite{FanRoch17a}, consistent root estimators were shown to exist under the big bang condition of Assumption~\ref{A:T^k} when, \emph{in addition}, the edge process satisfies initial-state identifiability, i.e., the state of the process at time $0$ is uniquely determined by the distribution of the state at any time $t > 0$.
-(In fact, these conditions are essentially necessary; see~\cite{FanRoch17a} for details.)
-Moreover, reversibility of the TKF91 process together with an observation of~\cite{FanRoch17a} implies that the TKF91 process does indeed satisfy initial-state identifiability.

-The root estimators implicit in~\cite{FanRoch17a}, however, are not useful from an algorithmic point of view.
-They rely on the computation of the total variation distance between the leaf distribution conditioned on different root states---and we are not aware of a tractable way to do these computations in the TKF91 model.
 In our main contribution, we give explicit, computationally efficient root estimators that are consistent under Assumption~\ref{A:T^k}.
-The estimators are defined in Section~\ref{S:results}.
+The estimators were defined in Section~\ref{S:results}.
 In this section, we motivate these estimators by giving an alternative, constructive proof of initial-state identifiability in the TKF91 process.
-At a high level, Theorems~\ref{thm:consistent} and~\ref{thm:error} are then established along the following lines: the big bang condition ensures the existence of a large number of leaves whose states are almost independent conditioned on the root state, and concentration arguments imply that the sample version of the inversion formula derived in Lemma~\ref{T:Initial} below is close to the root state.
+At a high level, Theorems~\ref{thm:consistent} and~\ref{thm:error} are then established along the following lines: the big bang condition ensures the existence of a large number of leaves whose states are ``almost independent'' conditioned on the root state, and concentration arguments imply that the sample version of the inversion formula derived in Lemma~\ref{T:Initial} below is close to the root state.
 See Section~\ref{S:proofs} for details.

+The key ideas are encapsulated in the following lemmas about the \textit{edge process}---that is, there is no tree yet at this point of the exposition.
+Let $\E_{M}[|\mathcal{I}_{t}|]$ be the expected length of a sequence $\mathcal{I}$ after running the TKF91 edge process for time $t$, starting from a sequence of length $M$.
+Recall the definition of $p^{\sigma}_{\vec{x}}(t)$ in~\eqref{E:Q^sigma}.
+We will show in Lemma \ref{L:theta_v} that $p^{\sigma}_{\vec{x}}(t)$ is equal to the probability of observing the nucleotide $\sigma \in \{A,T,C,G\}$ as the \textit{first nucleotide} of a sequence at time $t$, under the TKF91 edge process with initial state $\vec{x}$.
+Formally, let $\mathcal{I}_t(1)$ denote the \textit{first nucleotide} of the sequence $\mathcal{I}$ at time $t$ and let $\{\mathcal{I}_t(1) = \sigma\}$ be the event that this first nucleotide is $\sigma$. \begin{lemma}[Distribution of the first nucleotide] The probability that $\sigma$ is the first nucleotide at time $t$ is